pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 eg. On my venu2s if scale is set to `0.075` it uses approximately 10\*10 tiles to fill the screen, this means the tile cache would need to be set to at least 100 (at 64 you can see the tiles loading and unloading)
 The math above is worst case, if you pick a better fixed scale or `Meters Around User` then the tile cache size can be significantly reduced (by at least half).
 Layer min/max could also be used to specify a fixed layer and further reduce the need for tiles in memory (since we can zoom in and make a single tile cover the screen).
 All these settings are here so users can configure their own memory requirements for the best battery life and stability.
 I suggest settings the scale to one that you like, and then reducing the tile cache size until black squares appear to find the tile cache lower limit.

+### Map Choice

+Pick from a list on tile servers, select custom if you wish to manually specify a tileUrl.
+Currently this dropdown is an override for

+* tileUrl
+* tileLayerMax
+* tileLayerMin
+* tileSize

+All other options in map settings can still be changed.
+Settings such as tile cahe size should be set to something much smaller to avoid crashes.

 ### Tile Url

 Should be 'http://127.0.0.1:8080' for companion app (which supports offline maps) or template eg. 'https://a.tile.opentopomap.org/{z}/{x}/{y}.png'.